Placement & Assessment

 set by the state of Ohio, and then determine course placement.
 Once your eligibility

-has been confirmed, we’ll email with you with your next steps.
+has been confirmed, we’ll email you with your next steps.

 If you have questions about CCP placement testing, please contact ccpadvising@cscc.edu.